spotify/luigi/doc/configuration.rst

   For when an :py:class:`~luigi.task.ExternalTask` is not complete, and this caused the worker to give up.
-As an alternative to fiddling with this, see the [worker] keep_alive option. task_failed
+As an alternative to fiddling with this, see the [worker] keep_alive option. complete_failed
+  For signaling that the verification of the completeness of a dependency failed.
+Typically because some exception have been raised. task_failed
   For signaling that there were last known to have failed.
 Typically because some exception have been raised.